Skip to content

 Cross-platform CILinux, macOS, WindowsWorking

-The .aig/ directory doesn't travel with git push.
-The plan is to serialize intent and conversation metadata into git notes attached to commits.
-This way, git push and git pull carry the aig context automatically.
+Intent and conversation metadata is serialized into git notes attached to commits. aig push and aig pull sync metadata to any git remote.
 Any aig-aware client reconstructs the local database from notes; any git-only client ignores them.

-Currently aig import can only run once (re-running creates duplicates).
-Incremental import would detect commits added since the last import and process only those — essential for mixed teams where some members use aig and others don't.
+aig import detects commits added since the last import and processes only those — safe to re-run as new commits arrive.
+Essential for mixed teams where some members use aig and others don't.

 Phase 2: Make It Smart

-The semantic layer needs to go beyond diffing into merging, reviewing, and understanding.
+The semantic layer needs to go beyond diffing into merging and understanding.

 Semantic merge engine